aspose-html/Aspose.HTML-Documentation/content/net/working-with-documents/environment-configuration/_index.md

 In the example above, we have used **CharSet** and  **UserStyleSheet** properties for a setting of ISO-8859-1 encoding and a user style.

-####  **FontsSettings property**
+####  **Install Font Folder**

+Aspose.HTML is a powerful library for working with HTML documents in .NET applications.
+It provides a wide range of features to enable developers to render HTML documents to various output formats, such as PDF, XPS, DOCX, and images.
+One of the key features of Aspose.HTML is its ability to work with custom fonts, enabling developers to add their own fonts to the rendering process.

 The **FontsSettings** property is used for configuration of fonts handling.
-For a situation when you need to use the custom fonts instead of the fonts installed on OS, you can set the path to your custom folder, as it is shown in the following code snippet.
+For a situation when you need to use the custom fonts instead of the fonts installed on OS, you can set the path to your custom folder, as it is shown in the following code snippet:

 {{< highlight java >}}
 using System.IO;
 using Aspose.Html;